This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child may snore or breathe through his mouth due to swelling in his throat.
 His breathing will return to normal after the swelling goes down.

 - Your child may have bad breath due to scabs that formed where his adenoids were removed.
 These thick, white scabs fall off in small pieces 5 to 10 days after surgery.
+Do not let your child blow his or her nose for 1 week after surgery, or as directed.
+Heavy bleeding may happen if scabs fall off when your child blows his or her nose.

 Increase your child's activities slowly.
 Ask your child's healthcare provider when he can return to school and his normal activities.